jowharshamshiri/tg-hcl-lsp/README.md

 ## Acknowledgments

 - Thanks to the Terragrunt community for inspiration and use cases.
+Special thanks to rtizzy on github for reminding me to build this extension.
+Also thanks to and-win, gsouf, lucalooz, jonath92 for filing issues and feature requests.